 Filing Reports and Offering Assistance at the NY Armory

 The neighborhoods of the East Village, West Village, and Gramercy Park all converge around 14th Street at an area called Union Square and its adjoining park.
-Those who lived or visited New York City during the months which followed 9/11 can never forget the significant role Union Square Park played in its aftermath since it was a public park that remained open to the public and located closest to Ground Zero.
+Those who lived or visited New York City during the months which followed 9/11 can never forget the significant role Union Square Park played in its aftermath since it was an NYC park that remained open to the public and located closest to Ground Zero.
 Metal fences were erected around the park’s entire perimeter and all energies were focused on those who were missing and those who were known to have been already lost.

 Photo copied images with headers which read “Have you seen my husband/wife/son/daughter/uncle/aunt/niece/nephew, etc. They were last seen on 9/11 on 81st floor of the South Tower, if seen, please call the following phone number.”
 Some notifications were laser printed in color with hyper-pixelated photos, others were blurry black and whites hastily written by hand.